JuliaLang/julia/README.md

 Julia is a high-level, high-performance dynamic language for technical computing.
 The main homepage for Julia can be found at [julialang.org](https://julialang.org/).
-This is the GitHub repository of Julia source code, including instructions for compiling and installing Julia, below.
+This is the GitHub repository of the source code of Julia, which includes instructions for compiling and installing Julia, below.

 ## Resources